Name | The Beverage Container Act | ||||||||||||||||||||||||||||||||||||||||||||||||||

 Details

-Oregon’s Bottle Bill was introduced in 1971 as the very first bottle bill in the U.S. The bill was created to address a growing litter problem along Oregon beaches, highways and other public areas.
+Oregon’s Bottle Bill was introduced in 1971 as the very first bottle bill in the United States.
+The bill was created to address a growing litter problem along Oregon beaches, highways and other public areas.
 Over the years, the Bottle Bill has prompted several other green initiatives.

 There can be up to two “convenience zones” surrounding a redemption center.
 Large retailers (5,000 square feet or more) within a convenience zone may choose to participate in a redemption center or to provide equivalent services.
 Participating large retailers located in the first convenience zone may refuse to redeem any containers and participating large retailers located in the second convenience zone may refuse to redeem more than 24 containers.
 Small convenience type retailers (under 5,000 square feet) within either redemption center convenience zone may refuse to redeem more than 24 containers.